But that’s not what he finds when he looks outside.

 “Now, let’s get ready to have dinner, and when you come back after we’ve finished eating, you can begin using the Adobe applications you selected.
-All four will be installed by then.”
+All four should be installed by then.”

 “Works for me.
 I see what you meant about the installations taking a long time.
 Photoshop is only 37% finished.”

 “Don’t forget that’s because these applications haven’t been pre-installed on your laptop.
-In the future, it will take a lot less time when you’re applying an update.”
+In the future, it will take a lot less time because you’ll be installing an update.”

 “Okay, that makes sense.
 What’s for dinner?”

 “Mmm!
 Sounds good.
 What can I do to help?”

 “How about setting the table first, then you can get the carrots and squash ready to cook.”